singularbit/sandbox-aws-static-web/README.md

 5. After the pipeline has run, a new pipeline will have be created which will deploy the Lambdas.

-6. Once the CICD pipelines run successfully, you can test the API Gateway(s) via the Console.
+6. Once the CICD pipelines run successfully, you can access the Website in your browser.

 ### DESTROYING THE INFRASTRUCTURE